 OK, so this gnocchi mac and cheese recipe is not going to give you that beach bod that you have been futilely striving for since the Reagan administration.
 But if you have to endure ol’ sawbones prattling on about your unhealthy BMI, you might have well have eaten something worthy of the stretchy pants!
 Anyone who says, “Nothing tastes better than skinny” has never eaten my gnocchi mac and cheese with bacon!

-Gnocchi Mac and Cheese with Bacon is quite possibly the ultimate comfort food!
+Gnocchi mac and cheese with bacon is quite possibly the ultimate comfort food!
 Pillowy gnocchi swim in a luxurious cheese sauce infused by the smoky flavor of crumbled bacon!
 It is one of those foods that make your eyes roll back in your head with your first forkful.

-Additionally, making your own gnocchi from scratch will bring this meal to the next level!
+Using store-bought gnocchi is a quick and easy way to make this dish but if you are feeling motivated making your own gnocchi from scratch will bring this meal to the next level!
 Plus, if you make a big batch you can freeze any leftover gnocchi for your next meal!
 You will never eat a lighter, more pillowy gnocchi than ones you’ve made yourself!

-- 3 lb Gnocchi
+- 3 pounds gnocchi

-- 6 tbsp butter
+- 1/4 cup butter

-- 6 tbsp flour
+- 1/4 cup flour

 - 3 cups milk

-- Salt as needed
+- salt as needed

-- Fresh ground black pepper
+- fresh ground black pepper

-- 2 cups shredded Sharp Cheddar 8oz
+- 2 cups shredded sharp cheddar

 - 1 1/2 cups Provolone cheese